-Student enter artwork by their Grade/Special Artist divisions: Primary Preschool - Grade 2 Intermediate Grades 3 - 5 Middle School Grades 6 - 8 High School Grades 9 -12 Special Artist Division Option 1 : Students in all grades, who identify as having a disability and may receive services under the IDEA or ADA: Section 504 may enter their artwork in the Special Artist Grade division.
-Qualifying students create their own artwork and may receive non-artistic accommodation and assistance from an adult. four traditional grade divisions (primary, intermediate, middle or high school).
+Students enter artwork by their Grade/Special Artist divisions: Primary Preschool - Grade 2 Intermediate Grades 3 - 5 Middle School Grades 6 - 8 High School Grades 9 -12 Special Artist Division Option 1 : Students in all grades, who identify as having a disability and may receive services under the IDEA or ADA: Section 504 may enter their artwork in the Special Artist Grade division.
+Qualifying students create their own artwork and may receive non-artistic accommodation and assistance from an adult. four traditional grade divisions (primary, intermediate, middle, or high school).
 Students follow all general rules and arts category rules and may submit their entries in

 Students enter the Reflections Program through their local PTA/PTSA.
 Entries are then forwarded to their County Council for judging.
-If there is no County Council, contact Florida PTA.
+If there is no County Council, contact the Florida PTA Programs Coordinator at programs.coordinator@floridapta.org.